nerds-odd-e/mahjong/README.md

-mahjong
+Mahjong
 ===========

-The C plus plus version of the mahjong game.
-Mahjong is a Chinese game.
+This is a C++ version of the mahjong game based on much older implementation in C.

-#How to build
+# How to build

 First, get the unit testing frame work https://github.com/cpputest/cpputest installed.

 Then, make sure you have make and cmake.
 Run

 <pre>
 mkdir build
 cd build
 cmake ..
 make
 </pre>

 # How to run

 <pre>
 src/game
 </pre>
-and then it will start a http service on port 8889.

 Visit http://localhost:8889 to play the game.

 # Acceptance Test

-Acceptance Test is using Behave with Python.
+Acceptance Tests are using Behave (Python).

 # JSON API